We've got a world to change – apply for your fellowship today

 Candidates are not normally expected to have a permanent position, as they may be considered to have achieved the aims of the scheme already.

-The scheme is open to external (including international) and internal candidates.
 The University of Nottingham will act as sponsor for any candidate who does not have the right to work in the UK.

 For more details on what makes a good application, details of current fellows and the characteristics of successful fellows, meet some of our fellows and explore what makes a good candidate.
 You can also find answers to the most frequently asked questions.